apache/cordova-docs/docs/en/edge/guide/cli/index.md

 * Debug console:
     $ cordova plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-console.git

-Use `plugin ls` (or `plugin list`) to view currently installed plugins:
+Use `plugin ls` (or `plugin list`) to view currently installed plugins.
+Each displays by its identifier:

     $ cordova plugin ls    # or 'plugin list'
     [ 'org.apache.cordova.core.console' ]

-To remove a plugin, you refer to it by the same name that appears in the listing.
+To remove a plugin, refer to it by the same identifier that appears in the listing.
 For example, here is how you would remove support for a debug console from a release version:

     $ cordova plugin rm org.apache.cordova.core.console
     $ cordova plugin remove org.apache.cordova.core.console    # same

+You can batch-remove or add plugins by specifying more than one argument for each command.

 <!--